droid85real/obsidian/JAVA 1.md

 + hiding of data using getter and setter

+---
 # Inheritance

 + Used for acquiring properties of other class.
-+ Uses extend keyword.
++ Uses `extend` keyword.
-+ When child class constructor is called to create object ,it also calls the parent class constructor which creates parent object too.(in inheritance).
++ The class being inherited from is called the **superclass**, and the class that inherits is called the **subclass**.
 + You can not extend more than one class but can implement multiple interface in a class.

-+ The class being inherited from is called the **superclass**, and the class that inherits is called the **subclass**.
+i.e.
 ```java
 class Superclass {
     // Superclass fields and methods